puneetpahuja/cloJS/README.md

 {+ [5 2]}
 ```

-\* can then be mapped to 3 and the afore-mentioned map:
+\* can then be mapped to a vector containing 3 and the afore-mentioned map:

 ```clojure
 {* [3 {+ [5 2]}]}